1. How do I install PawPrints on my Mac/PC?

-There are a number or server rules that may cause your job to be deleted before web release.
+There are a number of server rules that may cause your job to be deleted before web release.
 Jobs must be: 1.
 US Letter size only (8.5"x11"), 2.
 Five or fewer copies, and 3.
 Fewer than 50 pages.
-Jobs that break one of these rules will be automatically deleted.
+Jobs that don't fit these requirements will be automatically deleted.
 Large files may also be deleted.
 The PawPrints app will notify you if one of the server rules are broken.
-Users printing from their own Mac must use have the app running.
+Users printing from their own computer must use have the app running.

 8. Why isn't my print job showing up under the printer I want?

 The 4 PawPrints campus queues are associated with certain printers.

 You cannot release a job sent to a PawPrintsColor queue at a B&W printer.
 Likewise, you cannot release a B&W job sent to PawPrints_1sided or PawPrints_2sided at a color printer.

 9. How do I request a refund for a defective job?

 Log in to PawPrints, locate the job in your "Recent Print Jobs," and select "Request Refund."